 Information contained herein is selective, containing specific information in relation to the Company.
-This document forms part of and should be read in conjunction with the Prospectus for the Company dated 7 June 2024 as may be amended from time to time (the 'Prospectus').
+This document (the "EEA Country Supplement") forms part of and should be read in conjunction with the Prospectus for the Company dated 07 June 2024, as may be amended or supplemented from time to time (the "Prospectus").
+This document is for distribution in the following EEA countries only (the "Marketing Countries"):